anonaddy/anonaddy/README.md

 I don't use rolling 30 day total as the only way to do this would be to log the date and size of every single email received.

-Blocked emails do not count towards your bandwidth (e.g. an alias is inactive or deleted).
+Blocked emails do not count towards your bandwidth (e.g. if an alias is inactive or deleted).

 ## How many emails can I receive before I go over my bandwidth limit?